davincecode/tinyapp/README.md

-# TinyApp Project
+# TinyApp Project for Lighthouse Labs

-TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).
+TinyApp is a full stack web application that allows users to shorten long URLs (similar to bit.ly).
+TinyApp is built with Node and Express.

 ## Features

 - Shorten URLs.
-- Share this TinyURL and see how many times it was used, when, and by who.
 - You made a typo in your URL when creating it?
 You can edit or delete it!

 ## Final Product